Hoang-Long2012/pipeline-toolkit/README.md

 A small functional pipeline toolkit for Python.

 `pipeline-toolkit` provides a simple way to build sequential pipelines from ordinary Python callables.

-Each step receives the result of the previous step, while the pipeline runs asynchronously in a worker thread.
+It also provides small utilities for composing functions, configuring callable steps, applying side effects, and managing pipeline state.

 ## Features

-- Sequential functional pipeline execution
+- Sequential functional pipeline execution.
-- Asynchronous execution using a worker thread
+- Asynchronous execution using a worker thread.
-- Positional and keyword arguments for pipeline steps
+- Positional and keyword arguments for pipeline steps.
+- Configurable pipeline defaults.
-- Stop, skip, wait, and rerun execution
+- Stop, skip, wait, and rerun execution.
-- Manual synchronous step execution
+- Manual synchronous step execution.
+- Optional execution delays.
+- Configurable daemon worker threads.
+- Optional stop-on-error behavior.
-- Result and error history using a stack
+- Result and error history using a stack.
-- Pipeline modification with `add()`, `insert()`, `pop()`, and `clear()`
+- Pipeline modification with `add()`, `insert()`, `pop()`, and `clear()`.
-- Small utility modules for functional workflows
+- Sequential callable composition with `compose()`.
+- Configurable callable steps with `pipe` and `step`.
+- Side-effect operations with `tap()`.

 ## Installation